 Remember Monday I asked for prayers for a loved one and we were hoping to hear the “benign” word?

 Instead we found out my Mom has stage IV cancer throughout many areas of her body.
 When I first got home from that appointment it never felt so good to hug my husband.
 Kent wrapped me up in his arms, held me for a long time, and let me sob into his shoulder.
 Many many wonderful friends and other family members reached out to offer a listening ear (we’re so blessed), but mostly I just wanted to cry on the phone with my sisters.
-We sobbed thinking about Mom not being here for all the big happenings in our lives, or for holidays, and for our step-Dad, who we all absolutely adore, for our childhood home not being there anymore, and everything in-between.
+We sobbed thinking about Mom not being here for all the big happenings in our lives, or for holidays, and for our step-Dad, whom we all adore, for our childhood home not being there anymore, and everything in-between.

 My theory is that it’s from the radiation treatment she had for breast cancer 5 years ago, but we’ll never know for sure, and besides, it’s what she was told was best at the time.
 (Now the oncologist says she should’ve had chemo then since she was a triple negative, but at the time, none of the three docs she went to said so, and chemo is so toxic who knows what that would’ve done to her anyway… It’s all stuff we’ll never know and we can’t look back.)